x-pham/SpotiLister/README.md

 A project made in React to visualize the contents of a Spotify playlist.
 This makes it easy for a user to screenshot the contents of a playlist for sharing and/or social media posting.

 ## Important:
-Add your client_id and client_secret to keys.json for the software to work.
+Create a JSON file named keys and add your client_id and client_secret to the file for this software to work.
+See the file keys.json.example for an example of how to format these keys.